Real Skills For Growing Food

 TWO DAYS OF HANDS-ON LEARNING, EQUIPPING YOU WITH THE SKILLS TO GROW FOOD IN YOUR OWN HOME.

 We’re partnering with Fat Pig Farm to bring you two days of hands-on Real Skills for Growing Food.
-Join us to learn the foundations in growing your own food at home – skills that you’ll have for the rest of your life.
+Join us to learn the foundations as we take you from soil to seeds, poop (manure!) to propagation and get you growing your own food at home – skills that you’ll have for the rest of your life.

 YOU’LL GET TO LEARN ALL ABOUT…